luizfilipe/RAPTOR/README.md

 At the Heart of Raptor engine lies 1 uber shader Where all possible material shading types are being processed, like shadow occlusion and all the different maps and bones etc. Every material is rendered using the same Ubershader, The data is being structured here in universal way.
-The lightning is done in a "Custom shader", This is a very tiny shader that only calculates the lighting.
+The lighting is done in a "Custom shader", This is a very tiny shader that only calculates the lighting.
 If you want pong lightning you can just use the default Custom shader "custom.default.shader" in the shader folder, If you want a different lighting type you can write one yourself.

 The ubershader you can find in "https://github.com/kajdijkstra/RAPTOR/blob/master/shaders/colorInfo.shader"